jdhughes-dev/modflow-pest-tampa-2026/software.md

 ## Part 4 -- Create the `tampa26mf6pp` Environment

-1. Start the miniforge prompt from the Windows start menu (or equivalent on Mac or Linux) to bring up a terminal.
+1. Start the miniforge prompt from the Windows start menu (or equivalent on Mac/Linux) to bring up a terminal.

 2. At the terminal prompt enter the following command, where `<path to file>` is the location of the `environment.yml` file that you created in Part 2.
 You will need to be connected to the internet for this to work properly.
 The installation process may take a couple of minutes.
 ```